Arriva Southend: History

-The company was founded in 1901 as Southend Corporation Transport, and was renamed Southend Transport in 1974.
+The company was founded in 1901 as Southend-on-Sea Corporation Transport, and was renamed Southend Transport in 1974.
 It began operating motorbuses in 1912, and became a limited company on 26 October 1986 due to the Transport Act 1985.
-Southend Transport was involved in a price war with Thamesway (now part of First Essex).
-Southend Transport was sold by Southend Borough Council to the British Bus group in June 1993 for a reported £1, which in turn was taken over by the Cowie group.
+Southend Transport was involved in a bus war with Thamesway (now part of First Essex).
+Southend Transport was sold by Southend-on-Sea Borough Council to the British Bus group in June 1993 for a reported £1, which in turn was taken over by the Cowie group.

 Cowie was renamed Arriva in August 1998 and Southend Transport was renamed Arriva serving Southend as part of this rebranding.
 The 'serving Southend' local identity caption has since been phased out.

 On 28 January 2000, the original Southend garage at 87 London Road dating from the foundation of Southend Corporation Transport was closed and demolished shortly afterwards, with a new one constructed in Short Street, Southend-on-Sea.

 Arriva Southend had continued the service X1 coach service to London inherited from Southend Transport, latterly as the Green Line 721 service.

 A restructuring in 2002 saw overall control of Arriva Colchester and Arriva Southend pass to Arriva Southern Counties from Arriva East Herts & Essex.

 On 30 March 2008 both commercially run services from the Grays garage (routes 373 and 383) were withdrawn, with the buses used for these services moving to Southend garage.
 The Grays garage now only operates the Transport for London (TfL) contracted services.